 Figure 3.9.
-Projected dynamic sea level rise (10 year running mean) at coastal cities worldwide under the intermediate emissions scenario.
-These projections account for the amount of sea level rise caused by changes in large scale ocean currents alone and not other factors such as thermal expansion and ice sheet melting.
-(Source: Yin et al. 2009)
+Projected dynamic sea level rise (10 year running mean) at coastal cities worldwide under the intermediate emissions scenario (Yin et al. 2009).

-5. The Northeast Climate Impacts Assessment in 2006 projected increases in sea level of 6 cm to 33 cm (2.5 in to 13 in) by mid-century (under either emissions scenario), and 10 cm to 53 cm (4 in to 21 in) under the lower-emissions scenario and 20 cm to 84 cm (8 in to 33 in) under the higher-emissions scenario by late-century (Figure 3.10) (NECIA 2006).
+5. The Northeast Climate Impacts Assessment in 2006 projected increases in sea level of 6 cm to 33 cm (2.5 in to 13 in) by mid-century (under either emissions scenario), and 10 cm to 53 cm (4 in to 21 in) under the lower-emissions scenario and 20 cm to 84 cm (8 in to 33 in) under the higher emissions scenario by late century (Figure 3.10) (NECIA 2006).
+Observations illustrate that sea level is rising at a rate slightly above the highest IPCC scenario (A1FI) from 2001 (Rhamstorf et al. 2007).
 The assessment report indicates that these projections do not incorporate the recently observed high rates of continental ice melt, and should be considered to be at the lower range of possible future sea level rise.